supertestnet/tornado_factory/README.md

 # Tornado factory
 A bitcoin channel factory that works without a soft fork

+Note: this idea builds on [a previous idea](https://github.com/supertestnet/hurricash) I had called hurricash.
+If you find tornado cash difficult to grok, consider starting there.

 # How it works

 Have n people prepare and sign a coinjoin that funds an n of n multisig with Q sats apiece.
 It is important that Q be the same for every user and that every user has one of the keys to the multisig.
 Before the users share their coinjoin sigs with one another, they generate n presigned txs, to which each user gets a copy.
 Each presigned tx defines a “round” (e.g. round 1, round 2...round n).